Schnoeff/Data-centric-milestone-project/README.md

 ## Deployment

+* Deploying to github

+  * My first step when deploying to github was creating my app.py file and getting the basic functionality in place so I could insure that my page connections were working smoothly.

+  * Then, in the terminal window I typed 'git add .' to add all of my intial files to the stagin area.

+  * Then, also in the terminal window I typed 'git commit -m "Initial commit"' outlining the what i was i had done between commits.

+  * Finally, I typed 'git push' which pushed my commits to github where it was stored ready for future commits.

+* Deploying to heroku

+  * My first step in deploying my website to Heroku was creating an account to host my project on the Heroku website.

+  * Then, I needed to navigate to the 'new' button which then gave me the option to create a new app.
+When choosing the name for my app I attempted to make the name as close to the project theme as possible so I chose to name it 'Recipe-storages'

+  * After creating a new app i was ready to deploy my initial commits to Heroku.
+I did this by navigating to the deploy page and clicking on the Github account linking button.
+I chose to use this method as oppose to using the Herkou CLI and pushing to the master branch every time.
+It just made everything simpler and more organised.

+  * Once my Github and Heroku accounts were linked i needed to input the correct PORT and IP figures i used in my app.py file which were PORT:0,0,0,0 and IP:5000.
+To do this I went on the settings page on Heroku and revealed the config vars for my app.
+This is where i input my figures for the port and ip as well as my Mongodb URI and Name which was used to make sure my database would connect to the Heroku app.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: